AshrafAlJariri/TicketingSystemLab/README.md

 I learned that escalation is important when a ticket requires support from a specialized team, such as database administrators, network administrators, or system administrators.

 I also learned that escalation notes should be detailed.
 If the notes are missing information, the next support team may have to repeat the same troubleshooting steps.

+---

+## Skills Demonstrated

+- Created and managed tickets in Spiceworks
+- Categorized and prioritized support issues
+- Documented troubleshooting steps
+- Practiced ticket escalation
+- Closed tickets with resolution notes
+- Improved help desk documentation skills

+  ## Results

+By completing this lab, I successfully practiced the full ticket lifecycle inside Spiceworks.
+I created service desk tickets, categorized issues, assigned priorities, added troubleshooting notes, escalated a ticket, and closed tickets with resolution details.

+This lab helped me understand how help desk teams document and manage user issues in a real IT environment.
+I learned that clear ticket notes, correct categorization, proper escalation, and detailed closure notes are important for keeping support work organized and easy to follow.